Time optimal observability for Grushin Schr\"odinger equation: Reformulation of the problem and outline of the proofs

-\end{prop} Due to the anisotropic feature, we need to consider different spectral regimes.
+\end{prop} Due to the anisotropic feature, we need to analyze different regimes.
 A basic observation is that $\partial_y$ commutes with $-\Delta_G$.
-If we localize the spectral $\sqrt{-\Delta_G}\sim h^{-1}$, then by the hypoellipticity, the vertical frequency $|D_y|$ is contrained to $|D_y|\lesssim h^{-2}$.
-In section 3, we will prove this simple coercivity estimate.
+When the spectrum of $\sqrt{-\Delta_G}$ is localized at the scale $ h^{-1}$, by the hypoellipticity, the vertical frequency $|D_y|$ is contrained to $|D_y|\lesssim h^{-2}$.
+In Section 3, we will prove this simple coercivity estimate.
 In the sequel, our analysis will require a second microlocalization with respect to the variable $D_y$, which will in turn require a second microlocalization with respect to the variables $(x, D_x)$.
 Fortunately this will remain at a quite basic level and appear only through the elementary elliptic regularity result Proposition~\ref{elliptique}.

 In section 4, we will deal with the regime:

 We introduce another scale $|D_y|\sim \hbar^{-1}$, and the half wave regime corresponds to such that $h^2\lesssim \hbar \ll h$.
 The main constranits in this regime come from the subregime (proper half-wave regime) when $\hbar\sim h^{2}$, and $|x|\lesssim \hbar^{1/2}$, since $|x|\gg \hbar^{1/2}$ is the classical forbidden region where the contributions are of order $O(h^{\infty})$, if we write